-*During the COVID-19 pandemic all students must comply with the Required Riding Gear and additionally will be required to wear a mask while inside and on the training range.
+*During the COVID-19 pandemic all students must comply with the Required Riding Gear and additionally will be required to wear a mask while inside any building or trailer and on the training range.
 It is suggested that you bring your own 3/4 or full-face helmet if possible however, helmets will be issued, for the duration of the class, to students who do not have their own helmet.

-All items are required and non-negotiable for all on-cycle instruction.
+All items are required for all on-cycle instruction and are non-negotiable.
 Failure to bring these items will result in your dismissal from class.

 - Helmet - a DOT certified 3/4 or full-face helmet (a 3/4 helmet will be provided if you do not have a helmet of your own, DOT half shell helmets will be allowed only in the Advanced RiderCourse)

 - We recommend bringing a bandana or some other thin fabric head covering to wear if you borrow a program helmet

 - Protective eyewear - prescription or sunglasses, goggles, face shield

 - Long sleeve jacket or shirt - no holes